-5. Are certain functions or products of the failing firm substitutable within a reasonable timeframe?
-Is there capacity in the industry to replace the amount of protection that the failing insurer provides?
+5. Is there a licensed provider of the business function?
+Is there sufficient capacity in the industry to replace the amount of protection that the failing insurer provides?
+Is substitution possible within a reasonable timeframe?

 6. Are there other products or markets that provide a function broadly equivalent to the activities of the failing firm?
 Are the pricing levels, attachment points and terms and conditions provided by the failing firm available?